TanCans/NER/README.md

 - Documentation status of the project is ODRL 3, which means it is an early release.
 - The next steps are
   - Fullfilling the documentation
-  -
+  - New use cases

-- How can the community help? - provide links to the issue board/any suitable page.
-- Who are you looking for?
-In terms of skills needed
+  - Enhancing the algorithm for a better score
+- The needed skills are basic python skills and some enthasuiasm.

 ## **THE PROBLEM**

 - There were already a lot of algortihms for Named Entity Recognition, but not for this specific topic with manufacturing characteristics.
-The algortihm can still be trained for other parameters to extract other needed information.
+The algortihm can still be trained with other train data or for other parameters to extract other needed information and enhance the use cases.

 ## **PRODUCT FEATURES/FUNCTIONS**

 - The algorthm uses NER of SpaCy to train the train data with Deep Learning (NN) for the characteristics mentioned.
 - With a web application any kind of text can be given as input, and the output could be received with the classified entities.

-## **PROJECT VIABILITY**

-- How do you intend to test and measure how effectively your Hardware or Product Design meets the needs or problem you intend to solve?
-- What is your plan that will make your Project:
-    - economically sustainable
-    - scalable business model
-    - desirable and accessible to the intended end user
-- At what stage is your Project at and what proof do you have about the viability?

 ## **THE TEAM**

-- As a research partner of the Open!Next project, a small team has created the solution so as to contribute for OSH.
+- As a research partner of the Open!Next project, a small team from Fraunhofer IPK has created the solution so as to contribute for OSH.
-- (Names?)
-- Who are you?
-Tell us a little bit about your team members and your background.
 - Our team has some basic Python skills.
-- Do you have all the skills covered?
-- What skills are you looking for?
-- How long have you been working on this project and where?

-## **THE BILL OF MATERIALS**

-- List the materials and components that were used in this project so far.
-Where the choice of materials or components was for the purpose of arriving at the first prototype, you can make note of what the Product would *ideally* be made with.
-- What was the total cost of all your materials, components and supplies?
-For one unit or initial batch?

-## **THE MANUFACTURING/PRODUCTION/ASSEMBLY**

-- What are the general steps for production? (you can copy and paste the general parameters from **[here]( https://github.com/OPEN-NEXT/wp3_pub/blob/master/T3.2/Documentation%20%26%20Guidelines/Production%20parameters.md)**)
-- What machines or tools did you use to make your prototype(s)?
-(3D printer, CNC, laser cutter?)
-- Do you know the settings of the machines or tools? (you can copy and paste the parameters from here: **[3D printing parameters](https://github.com/OPEN-NEXT/wp3_pub/blob/master/T3.2/Documentation%20%26%20Guidelines/3D%20Printing%20guideline.md)**)
-- What fabrication materials are needed?
-- Once manufactured or bought part are there, how does the assembly process look like? - Tip: support with images/vidoes for better understanding

 ## **ABOUT THE DESIGN**